 |HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 This genus has a black connexivum with orange-red spots, and rather reddiish wings.
-H.mirmicoides is partly-winged, and may be separated from the larger H. apterus by the shorter antennae (< length of thorax + abdomen), longer wings and shorter hairs on the hind tibiae.
+H.mirmicoides is almost always partly-winged, but macropterous forms do occasionally occur.
+It can be separated from the larger H. apterus by the shorter antennae (< length of thorax + abdomen), longer wings and shorter hairs on the hind tibiae.

-Early instar larvae are strikingly ant-like, due to the spiny posterior angles of the 2nd & 3rd thoracic segments.
-There is also a short spine on the 2nd abdominal segment, and the margins of the 2nd & 3rd are white, giving the illusion of a narrow waist.
+Early instar larvae are strikingly ant-like and bear a very superficial resemblance to the mirid Myrmecoris gracilis, a much rarer species.
+The posterior angles of the 2nd & 3rd thoracic segments are spiny and the margins of the 2nd & 3rd are white, giving the illusion of a narrow waist.
 The thoracic projections are lost in later instars.

 Usually found on the ground or amongst low herbage, this bug is common in southern Britain in a variety of dry open habitats.
 Adults overwinter; mating and egg-laying takes place in the spring.
 The new generation is complete by August.